Indigenization is a major topic of discussion at universities across the country and Waterloo is no exception.

 Learn about both the history of colonization in Canada and its ongoing impacts on Indigenous communities and individuals.

-Learn about the Truth and Reconciliation Commission’s Calls for Action (PDF).
+Learn about the Truth and Reconciliation Commission’s Calls to Action (PDF) and the National Centre for Truth and Reconciliation.

 Enrol in a course.
 There are free online courses such as Indigenous Canada from the University of Alberta or the University of British Columbia’s Reconciliation Through Indigenous Education.